 In this section, we will examine the benefits of hill workouts and how they can help your overall performance.

-Intervals, Tempo runs, and Hill workouts all have one thing in common: they all improve the cardio system.
+Hill workouts all have one thing in common with Intervals and Tempo runs: they all improve the cardio system.

 Here is a quick primer on the Circulatory system.